singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 However,  if we want to find the shortest path (or just any path) between two nodes, BFS is generally better.
 Consider representing all the friendships in the entire world in a graph and trying to find a path of friend­ ships between Ash andVanessa.

-In depth-first search, we could take a path like Ash  ->  Brian  ->    Carleton   ->   Davis   ->   Eric ->  Farah  ->  Gayle   ->  Harry  ->  Isabella ->  John·->  Kari... and thenfind ourselves very far away.
+In depth-first search, we could take a path like Ash  ->  Brian  ->    Carleton   ->   Davis   ->   Eric ->  Farah  ->  Gayle   ->  Harry  ->  Isabella ->  John ->  Kari... and thenfind ourselves very far away.
 We could go through most of the world without realizing that, in fact,Vanessa is Ash's friend.
 We will still eventually find the path, but it may take a long time.
 It also won't find us the shortest path.

 In breadth-first search, we would stay close to Ash for as long as possible.
 We might iterate through many of Ash's friends, but we wouldn't go to his more distant connections until absolutely necessary. lfVanessa is Ash's friend, or his friend-of-a-friend, we'll find this out relatively quickly.